Since 2021, we have worked to connect our community.

 Executive Director of Operations

-My name is Tashyra Jackson, I have been a resident of the La Crosse community for 21 years.
-Originally, I am a Madison, Wisconsin transplant but I was born in Milwaukee, Wisconsin.
-I am the third oldest of eight children and I moved here with my family during my junior year of high school.
+• My name is Tashyra Jackson, I have been a resident of the La Crosse community for 21 years.
+Originally, I am a Madison, Wisconsin transplant, but I was born in Milwaukee, Wisconsin.
+I am the third oldest of eight children, and I moved here with my family during my junior year of high school.
 We have been calling this our home ever since.

 I received my bachelor's degree from Viterbo University, where I studied business and psychology.
 I have 2 kids, my son Carter whom I have homeschooled for the last two years, and my daughter Maria who is out of school now and moved to Arizona.
-Maria did all her schooling in the La Crosse area, and it was very hard on her.
+Maria did all of her schooling in the La Crosse area, and it was very hard on her.
 This prompted her to seek more diversity immediately following graduation.
 The hardship here was my story and my daughter’s story.
 I’m trying to stop it from being my son’s story as well.
 I am an advocate for my family and many other people in the La Crosse community.

 I got into this line of work because I am passionate about helping people and I am passionate about equality.
 There is so much work to do and we are so far from where we need to be.
 If we are going to experience equality in this area it is necessary to consider all the connecting pieces in order to truly grasp the big picture.
 There are many systems in place that make it difficult for black and brown people to succeed.
 Broken systems have created surmounting barriers for black people with very little hope of resolution.